What is a Financial Order in Divorce?

-Applying for financial orders in divorce is called ancillary relief because it is in addition to the divorce and a separate set of proceedings.
+Applying for a financial order in divorce is called ancillary relief because it is in addition to the divorce and a separate set of proceedings.
 It is quite a complicated procedure, but has recently been broken down into a series of compulsory steps.

 The concept of the new rules is to simplify and speed up the procedure for applying for Financial orders.